AmirPaknahad/Third-Assignment-Hogwarts/README.md

   3. Confirm the action to remove the selected user.
 - **View Courses and Their List of Students**: Explore the list of courses available on the platform and view enrolled students for each course.
 - **Check Student/Teacher Profile**: Access detailed profiles for both students and teachers for administrative purposes.
-- **Create a Course**: Follow steps to create a new course on the platform:
+- **Create a course**: Follow steps to create a new course on the platform:
   1. Navigate to the course creation section in the dashboard.
   2. Provide necessary details for the new course.
   3. Confirm and save the course.